ijga/FIFA-CV-Method-Survey/README.md

 My final presentation can be viewed at "506 Final Project.pdf" or "506 Final Project.pptx"

 My final project write up can be found at "Final Report.pdf"

+My midterm report can be found at "Midterm Report.pdf"